Manraj29/bmi-calculator-app/README.md

 - **Age and Child-Specific Interpretation**: The BMI calculation considers both age and gender to provide interpretations for adults and children.
 - **Smooth Navigation**: Includes a loading screen before displaying results to enhance the user experience.
 - **Simple and Intuitive UI**: A clean design for easy input and understanding of BMI results.
+- **Proper Error Handling**: The app validates user input and displays error messages for incorrect data.

 ---